thePinkCodeMonkey/clio/filler/README.md

 1. What should happen if we decide to add a filler to the 'before' function?
 This will have different implications depending on one's implementation of the `before` function.
+    A: It turns out my implementation was too simple and does not invoke the old function references correctly.
+I was not capturing the arguments and passing them onto the function references.
+I couldn't get the old method reference to invoke with the correct `this` context.
+The only work around I am think of at the moment is to prevent `before` from having fillers attached to.
+But it is really not ideal.